X

 What is Xenophobia in the Workplace?

 Fear, prejudice, or discrimination against employees from different countries or cultural backgrounds in an office refers to xenophobia in the workplace.
 It can appear as negative behaviour, exclusion, or unfair treatment of colleagues based on nationality, ethnicity, or foreign origin.
-Essentially, it creates a hostile work environment and affects teamwork, morale, and productivity.
+Essentially, it creates a hostile work environment and affects teamwork, morale, and productivity, harming overall workplace culture.

 Xenophobia can harm both employees and organisations.
 It affects workplace culture, reduces employee engagement, and increases turnover.
 Addressing xenophobia is essential for: